bakame-php/aide/src/Error/README.md

 $touch->errors();
 // returns a CloakedErrors instance
 // the instance is empty on success
-// otherwise contains all the \ErrorExceptions
+// otherwise contains all the \ErrorException
 // generated during the closure execution
 ````